 Having presented the results in support of our four predictions, we can now assess their robustness along several dimensions.

-Alternative measures of inequality Table 9 reports the main results using as the dependent variable (the negative of) the ratio between the share of income held by the bottom and the top quintiles, which also provides a measure of how equal the income distribution is.
+Alternative measures of inequality Table 8 reports the main results using as the dependent variable (the negative of) the ratio between the share of income held by the bottom and the top quintiles, which also provides a measure of how equal the income distribution is.
 Columns (1)-(3) shows that the basic negative relationship between size and inequality also holds with this measure, and only for the sample of non-democracies.
 Columns (4) and (5) confirm the result with population density, and Columns (6)-(9) show that it is net inequality where the negative relationship is stronger, in terms of coefficient size and significance.

 Reverse causality and unobserved country-specific characteristics Similar to other crosscountry empirical studies, the basic evidence presented so far could potentially suffer from endogeneity biases.
 On one hand, there might be the concern that the direction of causality could run from inequality to population; on the other hand, the existence of country-specific unobservables could lead to both larger population size and lower inequality.
-We can exploit the longitudinal structure of the data in order to allay these concerns with the use of dynamic panel techniques.
-Traditional panel methods such as random effects and fixed effects (within estimates) could suffer from serious endogeneity bias in a dynamic panel where present values of the dependent variable could affect future values of right-hand side variables.
-In addition, some variables in our analysis, such as population size and GDP, exhibit a high degree of persistence, as shown by standard unit root tests in panel.
-This destabilizes the dynamic panel technique proposed by Arellano and Bond (1991).
-We therefore opt for the two-step GMM approach proposed by Blundell and Bond (1998), using lagged differences as instruments for the equation in levels.34
+We can exploit the longitudinal structure of the data in order to allay these concerns.
+In presence of a high degree of persistence in some variables such as population size and GDP,35 it is most appropriate to specify a dynamic panel regression, for which traditional methods using random effects or fixed effects could suffer from serious endogeneity bias.
+Due to the high persistence, we opt for Blundell and Bond's (1998) two-step GMM approach, using lagged differences as instruments for the equation in levels.36

-The results with the Gini coefficient are presented in Table 10.
+The results with the Gini coefficient are presented in Table 9.
 Column (1) presents the basic specification, for non-democratic countries.
 Population size has a significantly negative impact on the Gini coefficient, controlling for the standard variables.
 In Column (2), we test the prediction on population density.
 This variable plays an important role, consistent with the theory, as it somewhat eclipses that of population size.
 Columns (3) to (5) present further sensitivity checks for these basic results.
 In Column (3), population and GDP are assumed to be endogenous (determined jointly at time t) as opposed to predetermined (determined at time t - 1).
 This hypothesis removes the first lagged difference from the set of instruments; however, the qualitative results still obtain.
 Columns (4) and (5) show the results also remain with different sets of additional controls.